What Is CSST Pipe? History and UK Gas Guidance

 Make the switch to Flexigas

-So as you can see, since its inception over 40 years ago in Japan, CSST tubing has become the alternative to copper and iron piping but is quicker and safer.
+So as you can see, since its inception over 40 years ago in Japan, CSST tubing is now one established alternative to copper and threaded steel or iron pipework, with selection depending on route, sizing, standards and installer competence.
 Is it time to begin your CSST journey with Flexigas?
 Head to our “Find A Stockist” page and look for your nearest supplier of Flexigas.

 Flexigas.
 Always Innovating.